Ashwani-Verma-07/Predicting-Performance-of-Advertisement/README.md

 ## Goal
-Main goal is to determine the accuracy of performance of various machine learning models like **Niave Bayes, Decision Tree, K-Nearest Neighbors** on whether the user is likely to click on the Ad or not.
+Main goal is to determine the accuracy of performance of various machine learning models like **Naive Bayes, Decision Tree, K-Nearest Neighbors** on whether the user is likely to click on the Ad or not.

 ## Proposed Model